Compose queries dynamically¶

 Multiple operations in a document¶

-It is possible to create an Document with multiple operations:
+It is possible to create a Document with multiple operations:

 query = dsl_gql(